open-formulieren/open-forms/docs/configuration/prefill/family_members.rst

 order to configure/enable the plugin.

 In order to enable the plugin you need to complete the configuration above.
-Next step is to define two separate **user defined** form variables:
+Next step is to add the relevant component and a **user defined** form variable:

-  * The first one is the variable that we call `immutable` since this is not intended for modifications/updates.
-This is used for configuring the plugin and holding the retrieved data.
-It should not be modified because it's used as a prototype for the initial data we get from the selected service.
+  * The component you need to add to the form is either "partners" or "children" from the special fields.
+This will automatically create a form variable of data type ``array``.

-  * A second variable is needed in order to be able to hold the same data, but in the same time we want to be able to modify it (for example with a logic rule) during the submission.
+    This form variable will hold the data each time something is updated (`mutable` variable).

-    This variable should always be of data type ``array``, since what we save in it is an array of persons (always).
+  * Next step is to add a user defined variable that we call `immutable` since this is not intended for modifications/updates.
+This is used for configuring the plugin and holding the original retrieved data.
+The data of this should not be modified because it's used as a prototype for the initial data we get from the selected service.

 .. note::

    You can see the configuration of these two variables in detail in the :ref:`Family members form guide <examples_family_members_prefill>`

-As a conclusion, you always need two variables for storing data for the partners and two variables for the children.
+As a conclusion, you always need two variables (one from the component's creation and one user defined) for storing data for the partners and two variables for the children.
 You can configure a form that handles both the partners and the children so in this case you need four variables (two for each type of person).

 Technical
 =========